DennisSchm/cline-polytope-test/.context/polytope/modules/add-package-python.md

-# add-package-python Polytope Module
+# uv-add Polytope Module

 This module adds Python packages to a Python component using uv package manager.

 ## Usage

-Use the add-package-python Polytope module to install packages via:
+Use the uv-add Polytope module to install packages via:

 ```bash
 pt run --non-interactive "uv-add{packages: '<packages>', component-path: '<component-path>'}"